TrivadisPF/data-mesh-hackathon/documentation/showcase/Shop_Implementation.md

 ## Implementation

-The following diagram shows the internal working of the Customer Domain with the Customer Data Product:
+The following diagram shows the internal working of the Shop Domain with the data products offered

 ![](../images/shop-domain-impl.png)